thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 Persisting mosquitto on reboot.

 Successfully created bridge connection!

+Checking if tedge-mapper is installed.

+Starting tedge-mapper service.

+Persisting tedge-mapper on reboot.

+tedge-mapper service successfully started and enabled!

 Sending packets to check connection.
 This may take up to 10 seconds.